TheSquall/Squall-Widgets/malum-widget-v1/readme.md

 To see how this widget works, as well as installation instructions and how to configure it, please click the video below.
 [![Installation and Use Video of Malum Widget](https://static-cdn.jtvnw.net/jtv_user_pictures/7e7b82c3-4d79-408e-8cfe-0b636625e41e-profile_image-70x70.png)](https://twitch.tv/the__squall)

-# Please Do Not share This Widget URL with ANYONE until Ready for Release.
-This Widget is being provided as a closed beta to specific users of the Twitch and Malum community.

 # Example Commands

 | Name | Command | Action |